CSchoel/arbitrary-but-fixed/_posts/2022-01-21-headless-gui-github-actions.md

 The context is using `xvfb-run` for a `gradle run` configuration, not for `gradle test` or `gradle build`.
 In that context the suggestion is somewhat sensible: Gradle *itself* does not need the display, only the sub-process that it starts does.
-Nonetheless, I thought that there might be some deeper meaning to why simply using `xvfb-run` directly with gradle would be a bad idea (the answer unfortunately does not explain this).
+Nonetheless, I thought that there might be some deeper meaning to why simply using `xvfb-run` directly with Gradle would be a bad idea (the Ask Ubuntu post unfortunately does not explain this).
 Maybe the display is not properly passed through to sub-processes?
 Maybe `xvfb-run` only works with programs that actually ask for a display or there is some other incompatibility with the `gradle` executable?

 Nope!
 None of this is true.
-The only downside of using `xvfb-run` for the whole gradle task is that the framebuffer will exist for a slightly longer duration than it is needed.
+The only downside of using `xvfb-run` for the whole Gradle task is that the framebuffer will exist for a slightly longer duration than it is needed.
-In addition, there is no option in gradle for JUnit tests that could alter the call to the JVM beyond setting system properties and other JVM args.
+In contrast to `gradle run`, there also simply is no option in Gradle to alter the call used to start the unit tests beyond setting system properties and other JVM args.
-So in the sense of simplicity over premature optimization you can quote me on this: "You likely *do* want to run a gradle task through Xvfb." 😉
+So in the sense of simplicity over premature optimization you can quote me on this: "You likely *do* want to run a Gradle task through Xvfb." 😉

 ### Don't blindly use examples from man pages